william-Cross12/University-folder/module_1_programming_concepts/README.md

 week 8:    started coding the maze game and have gotten quite far through, almost all base features have been added optional features are close to being implamented      7 hours

-week 9
+week 9:    continued with game project I made a time stop ability and added some other features to make the game run a bit smoother      7 hours